 - Boil sweet potato whole in skin for 40 to 50 minutes, or until done.
 Run cold water over the sweet potato, and remove the skin.

 - Break apart sweet potato in a bowl.
 Add butter, and mix well with mixer.
-Stir in sugar, milk, eggs, nutmeg, cinnamon and vanilla.
-Beat on medium speed until mixture is smooth.
+Stir in sugar, milk, eggs, nutmeg, cinnamon, and vanilla.
+Beat on medium speed until the mixture is smooth.
 Pour filling into an unbaked piecrust.

 - Bake at 350 degrees F (175 degrees C) for 55 to 60 minutes, or until knife inserted in center comes out clean.
-Pie will puff up like a soufflé, and then will sink down as it cools.
+The pie will puff up like a soufflé and then will sink down as it cools.